 Artificial intelligence in information retrieval

 AI has been used as a tool in databases and search engines, as well as in the algorithms that control their operations, for a long time.
-The development hasn’t been linear; sometimes it has progressed quickly, sometimes there is quieter.
+However, Large Language Models (LLM) has made AI a visible part of traditional databases, too.

 Language models use the law of averages